walterrowe/magick-frames/README.md

 # Installation and Configuration

+## Create Logo Watermarks

+Make your logo watermark image files with these specifications:

+- 900 pixels wide and 250 pixels tall
+- use a transparent background
+- save your logo image files as PNG files
+- place your logos in your Pictures folder
+- make a light colored logo for dark mattes and image areas (`watermark_light.png`)
+- make a dark colored logo for light mattes and image areas (`watermark_dark.png`)

 ## Install ImageMagick

 Installation and use of this package requires saving AppleScript scripts as macOS droplets, installing the open source [ImageMagick](https://imagemagick.org/) software using a tool such as [Home Brew](https://brew.sh/), and using a macOS Terminal or Linux shell window to copy a script to your system's /usr/local/bin directory.